dhhagan/opcsim/docs/tutorial/scoring.rst

 The number correlation method stayed the same for all OPCs!
 Why?
 Well, right now we have simulated each of these with a counting efficiency of 1 which means they see 100% of the particles.
-While this doesn't change the number of particles we see in total, it does change the volume!
+While this doesn’t change the number of particles we see in total, it does change the volume!

 This ends the introduction to using the metrics to score your OPC/Distribution model.